Ickaser/car-graph-viz/README.md

 At present: the program reads a graph from XML, and dots representing cars appear at a randomly selected node with only one connection, randomly select a goal node (also with one connection), plan the shortest-distance route, and follow that route.
-The cars maintain some distance between each other, overlapping only somewhat at nodes, and effectively occupy a certain amount of space within the graph
+The cars maintain some distance between each other, overlapping only somewhat at nodes, and effectively occupy a certain amount of space within the graph.
-No data files are generated as the program is run--it runs the simulation in a way that allows visualization, and nothing more.
+Pressing up and down adds and removes cars from the simulation; pressing left and right changes the number of time steps between frames shown on screen.
+When the program exits, it first writes some results to `results.txt`.

 Ignoring visualization entirely, the following script (with appropriately defined variables) would run a simulation with `totalSimulationSteps` as a number of overall steps, with a constant number of cars, saving the results afterward to `results.txt`.